 It’s important to talk to your specialist about the do’s and don'ts after spine surgery.
 Some daily activities, such as driving, are off-limits until your doctor gives the OK.
 Other restricted activities may include:

 It’s important to reduce the stress and strain you put on your back and spine every day.
 Your body needs to rest and recover in order to get you back to your normal activities.
 It is crucial to have support during this recovery time.
 Enlist family members or friends to run major errands for you, pick up prescriptions or help with household responsibilities.
-Banner Health is here to support you and any support system to ensure you get all the care you need.
+Banner Brain & Spine is here to support you and any support system to ensure you get all the care you need.
 Talk to your doctor if you have any questions about everyday limitations to make sure you can recover as quickly as possible.

 While you recover, your doctor may recommend physical or occupational therapy to help strengthen your back and spine.